-Lightning Pick’s new features—displayed in Booth S1023b—enhance visibility and enable touchless item confirmation when sorting batch picks into put walls.
+Lightning Pick’s new features—displayed at ProMat—enhance visibility and enable touchless item confirmation when sorting batch picks into put walls.

 Space-efficient and economical, LP Put Walls utilize light-directed picking modules for high-speed, automated batch sortation.
 They optimize batch and wave picking—as well as high-speed, one- and two-line order sortation operations—with a process sometimes called “pick-to-light in reverse.”
 Constructed as a series of shelves that have been divided vertically into multiple cubby openings (or that hold empty bins or totes), each space represents a unique customer order.
 In addition to their use in order fulfillment, LP Put Walls are also used in returns processing, secondary batch pick sortation, kitting processes, putaway, replenishment and order consolidation applications.

 “In the past several years, we’ve seen a big jump in the number of put-to-light systems we’ve installed across multiple industries, including omni-channel and e-commerce retailers and within manufacturing operations,” explains Jim Bast, Vice President and General Manager of Lightning Pick.
 “That’s because utilizing put-to-light technology speeds up picking productivity from rates of 60 lines per hour to as many as 400 lines per hour, while pushing post-sortation order accuracy to nearly 100%.
 Since we do so many of these systems we, encounter opportunities try out various innovations that enhance our customers’ overall system performance.”

 Placing LED lighting inside each LP Put Wall destination cubby—in addition to the standard light-directed picking modules mounted on the face of each opening—helps order fulfillment operators sort faster.
 When a tote of mixed products arrives at a put wall, the operator removes the items one at a time, scanning each barcode.